mmd-nemati/MRI-Tumor-Detection-Using-Triplet-Variational-Autoencoder/README.md

-# Triplet Variational Autoencoder for Unsupervised Anomaly Detection in Brain MRI
+# MRI Tumor Detection Using Triplet Variational Autoencoder

 This repository contains the implementation of a **Triplet Variational Autoencoder (Tri-VAE)** designed to detect anomalies in brain MRI scans.
 The method is inspired by the CVPR 2024 paper: *"[Triplet Variational Autoencoder for Unsupervised Anomaly Detection in Brain MRI](https://openaccess.thecvf.com/content/CVPR2024W/VAND/papers/Wijanarko_Tri-VAE_Triplet_Variational_Autoencoder_for_Unsupervised_Anomaly_Detection_in_Brain_CVPRW_2024_paper.pdf)"*.